rahulmitta1/flutter_gen_ai_chat_ui/README.md

 2. Link related messages in a chain using a shared `'responseId'` property
 3. Set `scrollToFirstResponseMessage: true` in your configuration

-**For optimal scroll behavior with long responses:**
-1. Mark the first message in a response with `'isStartOfResponse': true`
-2. Link related messages in a chain using a shared `'responseId'` property
-3. Set `scrollToFirstResponseMessage: true` in your configuration

 ### Message Bubble Customization

 ```dart